codenameyau/dotfiles/docs/raspberrypi.md

 touch ssh
 ```

 ### Connect via Ethernet to Computer
 - Turn off Raspberry Pi.
-- Plug in ethernet from your Pi to your linux mint computer.
+- Plug in ethernet from your Pi to your computer.
 - In computer, go to Network Connections.
 - Find Ethernet connection, click edit.
 - Find IPv4 setting and change Method to "Shared to other computers".
-- SSH to your Raspberry Pi
+- SSH to your Raspberry Pi.

 ```bash
 # The default raspbian password will be "raspberry"